 Frequently Asked Questions

-Here is a list of frequently asked questions and their answers.
-If you have a question that isn’t covered below, please contact the school office at (515)-279-5947 or refer to The Student Handbook.
+We’ve compiled a list of frequently asked questions and their answers.
+If you have a question about St. Augustin Catholic Schools that isn’t covered below, please contact the school office at (515) 279-5947 or refer to the Student Handbook.

 What is a Blue Ribbon School?

 St. Augustin Catholic School was recognized as a Blue Ribbon School in 2004 by the U.S. Department of Education.
 The Blue Ribbon Schools Program honors public and private K-12 schools that are academically superior in the nation.
 We are proud of this achievement, and we congratulate the parents, teachers, and most importantly, the students of St. Augustin Catholic School!

 What is the Daily Schedule for St. Augustin?

 St. Augustin Catholic School begins promptly at 8:15 a.m. and dismisses at 3:15 p.m.
 Students may be dropped off in the circle drive by the front door anytime after 7:55 a.m.
 Teachers will not be outside for supervision before 7:55 a.m.
 The first bell at 8:05 a.m. signals that students may go to their lockers.
 All students are expected to be in their seats by 8:15 a.m.
 Anyone not in their seats by 8:15 a.m. will be counted tardy.
 The school day ends at 3:15 p.m.

 The Pre-Kindergarten and Transitional Kindergarten programs have AM sessions from 8:15 a.m - 11:15 am and PM sessions from 12:15 p.m. - 3:15 p.m.
 Students participating in a full day option will attend school from 8:15 a.m - 3:15 p.m.